hegemonic/catharsis/README.md

     translation resources in `options.resources`.
 Defaults to `en`.
     + `options.linkClass`: A CSS class to add to HTML links.
 Used only if `options.links` is provided.
 By default, no CSS class is added.
-    + `options.links`: An object whose keys are name expressions and whose values are URIs.
+    + `options.links`: An object or map whose keys are name expressions and whose values are URIs.
 If a name expression matches a key in `options.links`, the name expression will be wrapped in an HTML `<a>` tag that links to the URI.
 If you also specify `options.linkClass`, the `<a>` tag includes a `class` attribute. **Note**: When you use this option, the description is not cached.
     + `options.resources`: An object that specifies how to describe type expressions for a given language.
 The object's property names should use the same format as `options.language`.
 Each property should contain an object in